drotek/Docs-Pixhawk3Pro/en/power-architecture.md

 **Servo Power:**

 FMUv4-PRO supports both standard \(5V\) and high-voltage \(up to 10V\) servo power with some restrictions.
-IO will accept power from the servo connector up to 10V.
 This allows IO to fail-over to servo power in all cases if the main power supply is lost or interrupted.
 FMUv4-PRO and peripherals combined may draw up to 2A total.

-Power is never supplied by FMUv4 to servos.
+Power is never supplied by FMUv4 to servos!!!
  <br/>
  <br/>